“If we live in the Spirit, let us also walk in the Spirit”

 Legalism always tends toward the pride and arrogance of self-effort.
 It always misses the true ground of glorying – Christ and His work on the cross of Christ.
 We walk in the Spirit on the authority of the work of Christ for us.

-In view of the fact that all Christians live in the Spirit, they ought to line themselves up with the Spirit.
+Since all Christians live in the Spirit, they ought to line themselves up with the Spirit.
 A grace-oriented person always casts himself on the Spirit of God.
 When this happens, we stay in harmony with other Christians.
 We do not provoke or cause envy in them (5:26) because we walk in step with the Holy Spirit.